testRTC/watchRTCSDK-Android-SampleApp/README.md

 A simple native WebRTC demo using watchRTC android sdk.
 Here is the [link] for watchRTC sdk.

+## Note:
-## If you are using the this sample app then you have to paste your api-key in the `watchrtc-demo` module.
+- If you are using the this sample app then you have to paste your api-key in the `watchrtc-demo` module.

 [link]: https://github.com/testRTC/watchRTCSDK-Android